muety/muetsch.io/source/_posts/quiznerd-my-experiences-with-the-android-developer-nanodegree.md

 ---
-title: QuizNerd - My experiences with the Android Developer Nanodegree
+title: My experiences with the Android Developer Nanodegree
 date: 2019-01-26 09:01:50
 tags:
 ---